HearRelay

 HearRelay is designed around three principles:

-- Data minimisation — no audio or recordings leave your device; no analytics or advertising SDKs.
+1. Data minimisation — audio and recordings never leave your device; no analytics or advertising SDKs.

-- Cryptographic peer identity — devices identify each other with Curve25519 / P-256 keys, protected in the Secure Enclave where supported, and discovered via iCloud Key-Value Storage scoped to your Apple ID.
+3. Cryptographic peer identity — devices identify each other with P-256 signing keys (stored in the Secure Enclave where supported, with a Keychain fallback), and discover each other via iCloud Key-Value Storage scoped to your Apple ID.

 For a fuller internal write-up, see the project design docs.